seru71/zao-bia-pipeline/README.md

 * Starting the pipeline

-	The NGS pipeline is started by a cron job when new data appears.
+	The assembly pipeline is started by a cron job when new data appears.
 	The exact commandline used is in the `monitor_new_datasets.sh`, which should be added to crontab.
 	`monitor_new_datasets.sh` takes one argument - path to a folder where new runfolders are saved by the sequencer.